-The new Garmin Edge 530 bike computer is now available for pre-order for a likely delivery in Mid May.
 The Garmin Edge 530 is a refinement of the non-touchscreen, Edge 520 Plus and is an unexpected addition to Garmin’s 2019 range of Edge bike computers.

 The Edge 530 could be described as Garmin’s “entry-level” bike performance computer, as it does just about everything a performance cyclist or navigator needs.
 Yet both the 830 and 1030 have a few more features.
 Perhaps I will better describe it as the industry’s BENCHMARK PERFORMANCE BIKE COMPUTER.
 Another vendor bike computer might offer a better UI, another Garmin Edge might offer a bigger screen, yet another vendor might offer better 3rd party integration…and so on.

 The announcement of the Edge 530 is complicated by the simultaneous launch of the Edge 830.
 The 530 IS highly similar TO THE 830 but with buttons.
 I’ll cover the Edge 830 separately.
-The 1030 is similar too…but bigger and with a touchscreen.
+The Edge 1030 is similar too…but bigger and with a touchscreen.